codecomet-io/codecomet.io/docs/understanding-basics/pipeline-design.md

 ```

 ## Breakdown of Pipeline Example
-Let's break down the Pipeline above, one line at a time (_needs to be updated_):
+Let's break down the Pipeline above, one line at a time (_needs to be updated, Mr. Space Raccoon!_):

 | Command | Explanation |
 | ------- | ----------- |